blocksds/sdk/docs/content/setup/options/windows.md

    ```

 1. Run Wonderful Toolchain Shell from the Start menu.
 This shell has predefined
-   environment variables to ensure that `BLOCKSDS` projects can be built.
+   environment variables to ensure that BlocksDS projects can be built.
 If you
-   don't, `BLOCKSDS` won't be set to the right path.
+   don't, the environment variable `BLOCKSDS` won't be set to the right path.